-Ms. Mifsud is thrilled to be joining the Cristo Rey family as the freshman Principles of Math teacher.
+Ms. Mifsud is thrilled to be part of the Cristo Rey family as the freshman Algebra 1 teacher.
 She is very excited to share her love for math with the freshman students and is looking forward to helping with their transition into high school.
 Prior to Cristo Rey, Ms. Mifsud spent a year serving in San Francisco, CA through the Mercy Volunteer Corps.
 As a proud Saint Joseph’s University graduate, (B.S.
 Mathematics, 2014, M.S.
 Mathematics Education, 2015) she is happy to be back in the city of brotherly love.
 THWND!
 Outside of the classroom, Ms. Mifsud enjoys running, playing her ukulele, and spending time with family and friends.

 Guy Moore Athletic Director

 Coach Guy Moore has over 21 years of coaching experience.
 He has taught basketball on the middle, high school, and college levels.
 Last year, he took over the Cristo Rey Philadelphia Blue Pride boy's basketball program.
 In his first season as head coach he guided the program through a rigorous 26 game non-league schedule, which included winning the first ever Cristo Rey Battle of the East Tournament.
 The tournament included fellow network schools Cristo Rey Boston, Cristo Rey Brooklyn, and Cristo Rey New York.
 Coach Moore also serves as the school's athletic director.
 One of his many tasks is to transition our club teams into junior varsity and varsity level programs in 2017-2018.

 Ileana Muñiz Assistant Dean